Fredrik-Siljeblad/portfolio3/README.md

 ## Deployment

-- The final code was deployed by following the steps of the Deploy Your Project video in the Code Institute program.
+- The code was deployed on Heroku.com by following the steps of the Deployment instruction video in the Code Institure programme material.

 ## Credits